scholarslab/praxis/about.md

 Institute](http://uvasci.org).
 Praxis is now fully supported by the University of Virginia Library.

-Praxis is a [radical re-imagining](http://chronicle.com/article/A-Digital-Boot-Camp-for-Grad/131665/) of the annual teaching and training we offer in the Scholars' Lab, and is meant to complement our work over the past seven years with Scholars' Lab [Graduate Fellows in Digital Humanities](https://scholarslab.lib.virginia.edu/for-students/).
+Praxis is a [radical re-imagining](http://chronicle.com/article/A-Digital-Boot-Camp-for-Grad/131665/) of the annual teaching and training we offer in the Scholars' Lab, and is meant to complement our work with the Scholars' Lab [Graduate Fellows in Digital Humanities](https://scholarslab.lib.virginia.edu/for-students/).

-The Praxis Program funds a team of six University of Virginia graduate students from a variety of disciplines to apprentice with us each academic year.
-Under the guidance of Scholars' Lab faculty and staff, they design and create a full-fledged digital humanities project or software tool.
-The first two cohorts of Praxis worked on [*Prism*](http://prism.scholarslab.org), a platform for "crowd-sourcing" textual analysis, visualization, and humanities interpretation.
-The third and forth Praxis cohorts re-imagined and re-created a defunct University of Virginia SpecLab project, the [*Ivanhoe Game*](http://ivanhoe.scholarslab.org).
-The fifth Praxis cohort explored time by sonifying data, and their resultant work was called [ClockWork](http://clockwork.scholarslab.org).
-The sixth cohort developed text analysis methods for examining the social media ecologies of the Kardashian family, producing [Dash-Amerikan](http://dashamerikan.scholarslab.org).
-Follow our [projects page](/projects/) for more information about past and current projects.
+The Praxis Program funds a team of University of Virginia graduate students from a variety of disciplines to apprentice with us each academic year.
+Praxis training takes a variety of shapes meant to reflect the full-range of DH work.
+As a part of their training with us, student cohorts regularly publish a range of [values statements](https://praxis.scholarslab.org/charter/) describing the intentional communities they want to build together.
+They also design and teach [digital humanities workshops](https://scholarslab.lib.virginia.edu/visiting-workshops-at-washington-and-lee-university/) based on their own interests as a means to exercise minimalist pedagogical approaches to DH.
+Students design speculative projects and events that might go on to be implemented by the Lab.
+They also participate in a range of technical and design activities meant to reflect the range of digital practices they will encounter in their research.
+At times, Praxis teams have developed and launched specific, named [projects](https://praxis.scholarslab.org/projects/).

 [Recognizing](http://chronicle.com/blogs/profhacker/it-starts-on-day-one/37893) that up-to-date methodological training is often absent or catch-as-catch-can for humanities graduate students, we see the early